shubham-alavni/java-course/NOTES.md

 - `StringBuffer` is synchronized and thread-safe, while `StringBuilder` is not synchronized and not thread-safe.
 - `StringBuffer` is slower than `StringBuilder` because of the synchronization overhead.
 - `StringBuilder` is faster than `StringBuffer` because it is not synchronized and does not have the synchronization overhead.
+- `StringBuffer` is synchronized, i.e., thread-safe and therefore, it assures that no two threads will be able to access it simultaneously.
+On the other hand, `StringBuilder` is unsynchronized, i.e., not thread-safe.
+It means two or more threads can access it simultaneously.

 ### What are Wrapper classes, why Wrapper classes ?
 - Wrapper classes are classes in Java that provide a way to convert primitive data types into objects.